Mkejriwal270/K8s-EKS-QuickStart/index.md

 ### 1. Cloning the repository

 For starters, clone [this](https://github.com/Mkejriwal270/K8s-EKS-QuickStart) repository in your GitHub account.
-This repository has been created as a template so you can just click on "Use this template" to create a new repository of the same name directly in your account with the existing file structure intact.
+It has been created as a [template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) so you can just click on **Use this template** to create a new repository of the same name directly in your account with the existing file structure intact.

 ### 2. AWS Setup

 If you don't already have an AWS account, you can create one by following [these](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account) steps.

 Make sure you have an IAM User with admin access which can provision resources on your behalf through GitHub Actions.

+**\*Please note that implementing this solution will incur costs for provisioning and using AWS resources, even if you are using a free-tier enabled account, so proceed at your own discretion.
+Go through the comprehensive list of provisioned resources provided below and use [AWS price calculator](https://calculator.aws/#/) to get an estimate of how much you will have to pay based on how long you use these resources.

 AWS Cloud Account, IAM Admin User, Access Key ID and Secret Key - Documentation

 GitHub Actions Secret Creation